 ~ nourishing, ready to eat foods

-~ antiseptic items (eg., liquid silver, oxygen drops, hydrogen peroxide, bleach)
+~ antiseptic items (eg,liquid silver, oxygen drops, hydrogen peroxide, bleach, alcohol)

-~ toilet seat (can be set on a log or a bucket), toilet paper, plastic bags
+~ toilet seat (can be set on logs or a bucket), toilet paper, plastic bags

-~ flashlights, solar powered LED lights, candles, candle holders, kerosene lamp
+~ flashlights, solar powered LED lights, candles, candle holders, kerosene lamps

 ~ cleaning supplies (eg., natural cleaners, soap, white vinegar)

-~ alternative heating & cooking (eg., wood, kerosene, propane or alcohol stove, sterno cans, appropriate supplies, eg., waterproof matches, butane lighters, flint & steel, gasoline), food thermometers, (watch this FDA video on food temperature)
+~ alternative heating and cooking (eg, wood, kerosene, propane or alcohol stove, sterno cans, appropriate supplies, eg,waterproof matches, butane lighters, flint & steel, lighter fluid, gasoline), food thermometers, (watch this FDA video on food temperature)

 ~ stainless steel cookware, cast iron skillets, iron camping pot